 Next up on The Unknown Chef, we’re making sauerkraut for the very first time!
 Our very first batch is fermenting away and we’ll have the results for you in the next few weeks.

 If you enjoyed this post, please pin and share – and don’t forget to subscribe if you haven’t already!
 You can follow right here on Birdz of a Feather (link in the footer) or via Bloglovin’ (link button below this post) for more great home and garden DIY, craft projects, recipes and hacks.
-You can also follow us on Pinterest and on our Youtube channel.
+You can also follow us on Pinterest, our Youtube channel, Instagram and on Facebook.

 Before you go, here are a few of the things in the Craft Rehab category you may have missed if you haven’t yet subscribed to Birdz of a Feather:

 - Soda Bottle Vertical Garden